How I Changed My Mindset to Conquer Fear and Find Happiness

 Looking back, that’s how I see my past experiences as well.
 I don’t blame my father for the way he was—he was overwhelmed and shaped by his own difficult youth.
 He wasn’t a bad person by any means; if you needed him, you could rely on him 100 percent.
 He did what he thought was right and probably wasn’t aware of how it was making me feel.
 The experience was a necessary part of my journey to seeing myself more clearly.

 I’ve also uncovered a new purpose: to share what I experienced in the hope that others may be inspired to change their lives for the better.
-I’ve written five books, including 101 KIND Quotes: Daily Inspirations, given lectures, seminars, and workshops, and founded a therapy practice.
+I’ve written five books, including I’m Free: Awareness of Who You Are by Discovering Who You Are Not, given lectures, seminars, and workshops, and founded a therapy practice.
 I have also participated in book signings, which has given so much meaning to my life.

 I was unhappy, but I was able to change my mindset.
 We are not will-less victims to be programmed by those around us.
 We are the programmers of ourselves!